wavefrontHQ/docs/pages/doc/access.md

 Privileged users can later remove groups or users to revoke access.

-## Changing the Access Security Preference for New Dashboards
+## Change Access for Multiple Dashboards

-Initially, all users can view all dashboards and users with Dashboard permission can modify all dashboards.
-For more control, administrators can restrict access for new dashboards:

-1. Click the gear icon and select **System Preferences**.
-2. Click the **Security** tab and select **Grant Modify Access To: Creator**

-After the change to the preference, access to new dashboards is initially limited to the dashboard creator and Super Admin users.
-Those two users can share the dashboard with other groups of users and individual users by giving View access or View & Modify access.

-**Note:** A security preference change applies only to dashboards created after the change.
-If you change the setting to **Creator**, only new dashboards have restricted access.
-If you later change the setting to **Everyone**, all dashboards that were created while the setting was **Creator** keep the restricted access.
+Privileged users can change the access setting for multiple dashboard from the Dashboards browser.
+1. From the top menu bar, click **Dashboards > All Dashboards**.
+2. Select the check boxes for the dashboards you want to change.
+You can see the dashboard's current Access settings in the **Access** column.
+3. Click **+Access** to add groups/users and **-Access** to remove groups/users.
+4. Specify the groups/users and click **Update**.

-## Restoring Orphan Dashboards
+## Making Orphan Dashboards Visible

-An orphan dashboard results in these situations:
+An orphan dashboard results if:
-* The Everyone group was removed from a dashboard's access list and no other user or group are in the dashboard's access list.
+* The security preference is set to Creator only.
-* The dashboard creator did not share a dashboard and the dashboard creator user account is deleted.
+* The dashboard creator did not share a dashboard.
+* The dashboard creator user account is deleted.
 The dashboard and all its charts and alerts still exist, potentially sending alerts and consuming resources, but no users except for Super Admin can view and modify or delete the dashboard.

 To access an orphan dashboard: